Kaltharos/RPGMods/README.md

 `1.0.2`
 - Added customspawn command.
 - Added property to compile with wetstone or not.
-- Added compabilities with wetstone reload function.
+- Fixed compabilities with wetstone reload function.
+- Added shutdown command.

 `1.0.1`
 - Adjustment in EXP System so player don't get more exp if they've reached the max level cap.